 - If you are a student participating in a course/Program launched by Pupilfirst, some of your personal information (name and email address) may be shared with coaches who administer the said course/Program.

-- Your personal details may be shared with third party organisations we have contracted to provide services to us which include processing Data.
+- Your personal details may be shared with third-party organisations we have contracted to provide services to us which include processing Data.
 For example, to send you the emails you have signed up for.
-Only companies who can provide adequate safeguards will be used to ensure your Data is stored and handled securely.
+Similarly, we may share data with third parties such as researchers for analytics, research and to gather insights of our student learning outcomes in order to operate and improve our services.
+Data will be shared to only those organisations/persons who can provide adequate safeguards will be used to ensure your Data is stored and handled securely.

 - We reserve the right to disclose your personal information to comply with applicable laws and government or regulatory bodies’ lawful requests for information.
 We may also have to release information because of a legal requirement on us or pursuant to a court order.